Last modified: Oct. 20, 2008

 Edit /etc/rc.conf.local so that syslog-ng will start when the system starts

 up and not syslog.
-Add the following.
+Remove the following line.

 syslogd_enable="NO"